 Thank you for attending the Path to Prosperity™ workshop!
 As a thank you, please download this exclusive excerpt from Brandon Broadwater’s book, The Prosperity Pendulum.

-Get a sneak peak into The Answer to Everything event with Brandon Broadwater as he covers something that took him years of training with millionaires to uncover.
+Get a sneak peak into Master Your Power Within® event with Brandon Broadwater as he covers something that took him years of training with millionaires to uncover.

 Your income, relationships and ability to inspire others will be a natural by-product of knowing about the #1 Asset!